 No matter the season or what types of vehicles your fleet operate, it’s always important that you have a preventative maintenance program.
 This type of program ensures that your fleet is always in tip-top shape, and dramatically lessens the risk of sudden roadside emergencies.
 Preventative maintenance includes lubrication, vehicle inspections, cleaning, repair, testing, and more.

 Even if you have the perfect preventative maintenance program, however, issues can arise.
-That’s why it’s vital to have a commercial roadside assistance plan on call if anything ever goes wrong.
+That’s why it’s vital to have a commercial roadside assistance plan on call if anything ever goes wrong (Encore Protection plans, for example).
 The good news is, just a few simple steps can save you money and keep your fleet ready for the long haul.

 How to Develop an Effective Preventative Maintenance Program